Gurli Linder: Career

+Linder's marriage broke up, and she left the family home.
+She lost custody of her daughters through the legal process of divorce, and only regained custody on the death of her former husband.

 In the early 20th century, Linder became an active supporter of women's involvement in education and culture, regularly contributing to Folkbiblioteksbladet, the public library journal.
 She encouraged interest in reading for pleasure.
 Linder also contributed to various newspapers and magazines, addressing school education problems and women's issues as well as writing literary reviews.
 She also wrote several articles about the engineer and balloonist Salomon August Andrée with whom she had a romantic relationship.

 Linder is remembered in particular as being a pioneer in examining Swedish books for children and acting as a critic of children's literature from 1900, especially in Dagens Nyheter.
 She continued to contribute to children's book reviews until the 1940s, influencing library acquisitions and the design and presentation of children's books, helping to increase the quality of children's book publishing.

 Gurli Linder died in Stockholm on 3 February 1947 and is buried in Norra begravningsplatsen.
+After her death, her three daughters kept her home and opened it up as a meeting-place for artists, writers and librarians.